 YEE Advocacy Team

 In August 2020, Youth and Environment Europe set up new Advocacy Working group – an ambitious initiative to ensure even stronger participation of young people in environmental and climate governance processes, building closer links with decision-makers and advocating for action on climate change.

 While committed to specific and diverse tasks, the volunteer liaison officers effectively make a team – the Advocacy Working Group – intended to support each other.

-The team is currently made up of 6 Liaison Officers who focus on various themes, as well as a general Support Officer, a support officer on Oceans, a Youth Advocacy Coordinator and a Manager.
+The team is currently made up of 9 Liaison Officers who focus on various themes, as well as an advocacy manager, an advocacy coordinator and a communications coordinator.